mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

-gunners are the unsung heroes of the profession, using an array of probabilities and psycho-tendency data to deploy laser-mitigating chaff into the space between one’s ship and the enemy.
+gunners are the unsung heroes of the profession, using an array of probabilities and psycho-tendency data to deploy laser-mitigating chaff into the space between one's ship and the enemy.
 Lasers are the most common weaponry on small ships and accurate sand deployment can be the difference between life and death.